Esri/geotrigger-go/README.md

-`response` can be a pointer to a struct modeling the expected JSON, or to an arbitrary JSON map (`map[string]interface{}`) that can then be used with the helper methods `GetValueFromJSONObject` and `GetValueFromJSONArray`.
+`response` can be a pointer to a struct modeling the expected JSON, or to an arbitrary JSON map (`map[string]interface{}`) that can then be used with the helper methods `GetValueFromJSONObject` and `GetValueFromJSONArray` provided in the `github.com/Esri/geotrigger-go/geotrigger/json` package.